diglin/Diglin_GoogleAnalytics/README.md

 Overwrite Magento GoogleAnalytics and make it compatible with the new Universal Analytics and add category in the transaction

+## Requirements
+- Default Magento Google Analytics
+- Magento >= 1.7.1 (not tested on earlier version but may/should work)

 ## Installation

 ### Via modman